Budgeting with a Partner

 - Joe will pay Sue $600.
 He will record this as an outflow in his budget, categorized to rent for $600, and the payee will be “Sue”.

-- Sue will record his payment as an inflow, categorized as To be Budgeted.
-She will assign this money to the rent category, bringing the total amount budgeted to $1200.
+- Sue will record his payment as an inflow, categorized directly to the Rent category, bringing the total amount Available in the category to $1200.

 - Finally, Sue will write the check to the landlord for $1200, categorized to rent.